peggyandjoe/ericjwdchen.github.io/_posts/2014-08-24-taylor-swifts-new-direction.md

 But now, Taylor doesn't live that life, which explains why *Shake It Off* lacks the "X-Factor" of her previous endeavors.

-Don't get me wrong, I think "Shake It Off" is a great song. [^5] But at its, heart it's pop music.
+Don't get me wrong, I think "Shake It Off" is a great song. [^5] But at its heart, it's pop music.

 In two years, I wonder if I will still be listening to "Shake It Off" and the rest of *1989*.
 My guess is probably not.
 I will, however, still be listening to *Taylor Swift*, *Fearless*, *Speak Now*, and half of *RED*.
 Thinking about it that way, there really is nothing to lament about Taylor's move to pop music.
 She has given me, and millions of others, hours of heartfelt music that I love, so who am I to complain?